 What are Options: Calls and Puts?

-An option is a form of derivative contract which gives the holder the right, but not the obligation, to buy or sell an asset by a certain date (expiration date) for a certain price (strike price).
-The are two types of options: calls and puts.
-US options can be exercised at any time before the expiration of the contract while European options can only be exercised on the expiration date.
+An option is a derivative, a contract that gives the buyer the right, but not the obligation, to buy or sell the underlying asset by a certain date (expiration date) at a specified price (strike price).
+There are two types of options: calls and puts.
+US options can be exercised at any time prior to their expiration.
+European options can only be exercised on the expiration date.

 To enter into an option contract, the buyer must pay an option premium.
 The two most common types of options are calls and puts: